 The +HTC subfield is 1 bit in length.
 The setting of the subfield is as follows:

-It is set to 1 in a QoS Data or Management frame transmitted with a value of HT_GF, HT_MF, VHT, or S1G for the FORMAT parameter of the TXVECTOR to indicate that the frame contains an HT Control field.
+It is set to 1 in a QoS Data or Management frame transmitted with the FORMAT parameter of the TXVECTOR set to HT_GF, HT_MF, VHT, or S1G for to indicate that the frame contains an HT Control field.

-It is set to 1 in an RTS frame transmitted with a value of S1G for the FORMAT parameter of the TXVECTOR to indicate that the intended recipient of the frame has permission to extend the TXOP as described in 10.50.5.4 (Relay-shared TXOP protection mechanisms).
+It is set to 1 in an RTS frame transmitted with the FORMAT parameter of the TXVECTOR set to S1G to indicate that the intended recipient of the frame has permission to extend the TXOP as described in 10.50.5.4 (Relay-shared TXOP protection mechanisms).

 It is set to 1 in a QoS Data or Management frame transmitted by a QoS CMMG STA to indicate that the frame contains a CMMG Control field.